daattali/beautiful-jekyll/_drafts/host-randomly-not-responding-but-replies-to-ping.md

 > 2020-04-30T07:31:31.512Z: \[UserLevelCorrelator\] 1175533427us: \[vob.user.dcui.network.restart\] Restarting Management Network
 >
 > 2020-04-30T07:31:31.512Z: \[UserLevelCorrelator\] 1175533800us: \[esx.audit.dcui.network.restart\] A management interface Management Network has been restarted.
 Please consult ESXi Embedded and vCenter Server Setup Guide or follow the Ask VMware link for more information.

+I googled this "_Failed criteria 128_" that I had never encountered before and people were recommending all sorts of things like reverting to async driver but my other hosts that work fine have the native driver so didn't make sense.
+I think it was in an article not directly related that someone suggested recreating the management vmkernel because the hardware replacement can cause conflicts with the mac address of the vmkernel, issued based on the mac of the original NIC.

+I tried removing and recreating the management vmkernel and here it was, all fixed!
+You need to log on the DCUI as you will lose your SSH session once you remove the uplink.

+1. **Remove the vmkernel**

+<code>esxcli network ip interface remove -i vmk0</code>

+2. **Recreate the vmkernel**

+<code>esxcli network ip interface add -i vmk0 -p "Management Network"</code>

+3. **Reconfigure the network**

+Now you can go back to the DCUI to configure your management interface like you would the first time.